Prerequisites

 Step 11: Open the default template located in the

-src/templates/default/index.tsx folder.Step 12: Replace the current text with the following code:
+src/templates/default/index.tsx folder.Step 12: Replace the current code with the following code:

 http://localhost:3000 to view the result.For more information on how to retrieve data in the template, read the template documentation section.